+The Jump Start program at York Prep assists students with different styles of learning, or specific learning differences, to function successfully in an academically challenging and mainstream setting.
 The Jump Start program is an integral part of the York Prep community.
-All Jump Start teachers are full-time faculty members of the school and have a background in Special Education.
-The Jump Start teachers act as case managers, providing both parents and fellow faculty members with valuable information about the student to help him/her succeed at York Prep.
+All Jump Start teachers are full-time faculty members of the school, have backgrounds in Special Education, and are trained in the Orton-Gillingham approach.
+The Jump Start teachers act as case managers, providing both parents and fellow faculty members with valuable information about the students they are working with to help them succeed at York Prep and beyond.

-Students targeted for the program are those having difficulty achieving their full potential in school solely because of problems in one or more of the following academic areas: language processing, reading, writing, math, time management skills, and organizational skills.
+The Jump Start program is for students who are having difficulty achieving their full potential in school, solely because of problems in one or more of the following academic areas: language processing, reading, writing, math, time management skills, and organizational skills.

 The director of the program matches each student with a Jump Start teacher whose experience and expertise is best suited to the child’s academic needs.
 Typically, a Jump Start student will meet with his or her teacher prior to the beginning of each school day.
 During this morning check-in, the student receives assistance in preparing and organizing him or herself to ensure a smooth academic day.
 After school, Jump Start students meet with their teachers in a small group study hall where they can receive assistance with their homework while their progress is monitored.
 The Jump Start teachers will help ensure that all assignments are written down in the students' planners and that the necessary materials are taken home each day.

 The most important aspects of York Prep’s Jump Start program are the two 40-minute individual sessions the students are assigned per week.
 During this instructional period, the students work with their assigned teachers to develop the appropriate strategies to address the students’ academic challenges.